 You know we use play dough at lot in our house.
 I think it might just be the one play material we’d pick above all others.
 We’ve played with it week in week out for almost nine years!
 I’ve talked before about how much learning can be included in playdough play but the key thing to get the most from it is to mix things up a little.

-This week we’ve been mixing things up by adding cocktail sticks to our playdough.
-If you saw our Mad Hatter’s Tea Party you’ll know the cocktail sticks were intended to make an edible hedgehog – but B knows a great playdough idea when she sees one!
+This week we’ve been mixing things up by adding toothpicks to our playdough.
+If you saw our Mad Hatter’s Tea Party you’ll know the toothpicks were intended to make an edible hedgehog – but B knows a great playdough idea when she sees one!

 She wondered if the playdough would work as a ‘glue’ to hold the cocktail sticks together – and look what happened.

 Triangles and squares began to appear – and lots of wondering and experimenting started happening.
 Could you make it bigger?
 Could you mix different shapes together?
 Could you build up?